Rules

 • Subsequent to repertoire entry a choir may not change its repertoire nor the order in which it is to be sung.

 • Five copies of each piece of music (plus five for the X category) must be enclosed with the repertoire entry Copies of the scores will not be returned.
+It is understood that the choirs still have the original scores in adequate number.

 4 – Adjudicators and Awarding Ceremonies

 The competitions will be judged by a jury of nationally and internationally recognised experts.
-The names of the choirs admitted to the Grand Prix will be announced at the end of each category (after the jury meeting) but the awarding of the prizes and diplomas for each category will take place during the final prize-giving ceremony on Sunday 3 November 2024, in the evening.
+The names of the choirs admitted to the Grand Prix will be announced at the end of each category (after the jury meeting) but the awarding of the prizes and diplomas for each category will take place during the final prize-giving ceremony on Sunday 16 November 2025, in the evening.
 Any prizes not collected at any prize- giving ceremony shall be available to the winners for one year following the close of the Competition.
 Prizes must be collected personally; under no circumstances will prizes be sent.
 Before the Grand Prix the participating Choirs will have the opportunity to meet the members of the Jury.
 During this meeting they will have the opportunity to ask the Jury Member’s opinions on technique and about their artistic observations.

 5 – Sung Service at the Church of Agostino

-The first 10 Choirs selecting this option on the entry form may sing together a Mass directed by Andrea Angelini at the beautiful Church of St. Agostino on Saturday afternoon 2 November 2024 at 16:30.
+The first 10 Choirs selecting this option on the entry form may sing together a Mass directed by Andrea Angelini at the beautiful Church of St. Agostino on Saturday afternoon 15 November 2025 at 16:30.
 The choirs will also say a short prayer in their own languages.
 All the information and the repertoire will be sent to the participating choirs via email in due time before the event.

-6 – Entry Procedures
+6 – Entry Procedure

 When submitting an entry form you must include some MP3 recordings of the choir or some links to YouTube videos, a short biography of the choir in discursive way (max.
 1200 characters, spaces included) and a high-quality digital picture of the choir.

-The closing date for repertoire entry is 30 September 2024.
+The closing date for repertoire entry is 10 October 2025.

 Everything needs to be electronically submitted through the e-forms available on our website.

-The five paper copies of each music scores shall be submitted by post and by 6 October 2024 to the following address:
+The five paper copies of each music scores shall be submitted by post and by 15 October 2025 to the following address:

 Rimini International Choral Competition

-Viale Pascoli 23-g 47923 RIMINI – Italy
+Viale Pascoli 23-g 47923

-7 – General Rules
+7 – General

 • Ninety per cent of all members of a choir, except the conductor, must be amateurs (i.e. those who do not earn their main livelihood as singers).

-• In case of changes of the keys printed in the scores the jury must be informed in writing prior to the competition.
+• In case of changes of the keys printed in the scores the jury must be informed in writing prior to the

-• The Musical Director reserves the right to limit the number of entries for each class.
+• The Musical Director reserves the right to limit the number of entries for each

-• The Jury’s decision is final, and no correspondence will be entered into regarding any aspect of its decision.
+• The Jury’s decision is final, and no correspondence will be entered into regarding any aspect of its

-• Order of appearance will be made by the Musical Director after entry to competition is closed and will be notified by e-mail or fax to each participating choir not later than 13 October 2024.
+• Order of appearance will be made by the Musical Director after entry to competition is closed and will be notified by e-mail or fax to each participating choir not later than 25 October 2025.

-• It is contrary to law to perform music if the score has been reproduced illegally.
-Should a choir do so the Festival accepts no responsibility for any action taken by publishers.
+• It is contrary to law to perform music if the score has been reproduced Should a choir do so the Festival accepts no responsibility for any action taken by publishers.

 • The Festival Organisers and the Musical Director accept no legal responsibility whatsoever in respect of anything pertaining to a choir’s participation in the Festival.

-8 – Broadcasting and recording rights
+8 – Broadcasting and Recording Rights

 9 – Accommodation